neutron-org/neutron-docs/docs/neutron/faq.md

 * Mainnet (`neutron-1`): https://www.mintscan.io/neutron;
 * Testnet (`pion-1`): https://testnet.mintscan.io/neutron-testnet.

+We also recommend to use this awesome smart contracts [explorer](https://neutron.celat.one/mainnet/query?contract=neutron1suhgf5svhu4usrurvxzlgn54ksxmn8gljarjtxqnapv8kjnp4nrstdxvff) by Celatone: it provides a great UI to upload, query and execute contracts.

 ### Where can I get the public REST and RPC nodes?

 You can check out the Cosmos Chain Registry: